NeblioTeam/neblio-api-lib-csharp/docs/TestnetNTP1Api.md

 <a name="testnetsendtoken"></a>
 # **TestnetSendToken**
-> SendTokenResponse TestnetSendToken (SendTokenRequest body)
+> SendTokenResponse TestnetSendToken (SendTokenRequest sendTokenRequest)

 Builds a transaction that sends an NTP1 Token